usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

-The metadata above provides useful information to to us Metaschema developers and ours tools that parse Metaschema definitions.
+The metadata above provides useful information to us Metaschema developers and our tools that parse Metaschema definitions.
 The `schema-name` is the long-form, descriptive name of the computer model.
 The `schema-version` is to give the model itself a version number, for either developers or their tools to use.
 The `short-name` is the shortened form of the `schema-name`.
 Normally, Metaschema-enabled tools will parse or generate data with this name `computer`, not `Computer Model`.
 The `namespace` is a URI used to identify the model and its parts as belonging to a single scope for XML data and schemas.
 Similarly, the `json-base-uri` serves a similar purpose for JSON data and schemas.

 It is important to note this definition is just a starting point.
 This definition is the most minimally viable definition possible: it is well-formed and valid against [the XML Schema for the Metaschema syntax itself](), but our Metaschema-enabled tools should consider this an empty definition.
 We have not yet declared a `root-name` and there is no data model yet, so let's start one.
-We will begin by desinging a computer object to have just an identifier.
+We will begin by designing a computer object to have just an identifier.

 We will now add to the [`assembly`](/specification/concepts/terminology/#assembly) for a computer itself and give it an identifier `flag`.